 - Underwear – Five pairs, quick dry.
 Didn’t want to skimp here.

 - Bras – Three comfortable, quick dry, dual uses with a t-shirt or when active.

-- Packing Cubes – We each have five total.
-Since we are using backpacks, the intention is for the cubes to allow compartmentalization of our contents without having to rearrange or repack every item each time you need to open the bag.
+- Packing Cubes – We have five total.
+Since we are using backpacks, the cubes allow compartmentalization of our contents without having to rearrange or repack every item each time you need to open the bag.
 Rolling clothes allows you to see every item in the cubes and they can go straight from your pack into a drawer without unpacking.

 - Travel Purse – For day trips around town, trains, etc. This will allow easy access to important items and keep them in view and safe.
 Megan has a Travelon which works cross body, has locking zippers, wire mesh lining, RFID pockets, and a cable in the strap to make picking, slashing or snatching more difficult.

 - Hiking Boots – Sturdy waterproof mid-ankle boots for multi purpose use.
 They are primarily for hiking, trekking, and wet weather and will be worn while traveling between locations to save room in our backpacks.
 These may or may not be necessary depending on your locations and interests.

 - Walking / Running Shoes – For everyday use and running.
 Lightweight with durable soles and compressible upper portions.

 - Flip Flops / Sandals